Fibre-reinforced plastic: History

 Bakelite was the first fibre-reinforced plastic.
 Leo Baekeland had originally set out to find a replacement for shellac (made from the excretion of lac bugs).
-Chemists had begun to recognize that many natural resins and fibres were polymers, and Baekeland investigated the reactions of phenol and formaldehyde.
+Chemists had begun to recognise that many natural resins and fibres were polymers, and Baekeland investigated the reactions of phenol and formaldehyde.
 He first produced a soluble phenol-formaldehyde shellac called "Novolak" that never became a market success, then turned to developing a binder for asbestos which, at that time, was moulded with rubber.
-By controlling the pressure and temperature applied to phenol and formaldehyde, he found in 1905 he could produce his dreamed-of hard mouldable material (the world's first synthetic plastic): bakelite.
+By controlling the pressure and temperature applied to phenol and formaldehyde, he found in 1905 he could produce his dreamed of hard mouldable material (the world's first synthetic plastic): bakelite.
 He announced his invention at a meeting of the American Chemical Society on 5 February 1909.

 The development of fibre-reinforced plastic for commercial use was being extensively researched in the 1930s.
-In the UK, considerable research was undertaken by pioneers such as Norman de Bruyne.
+In the United Kingdom, considerable research was undertaken by pioneers such as Norman de Bruyne.
 It was particularly of interest to the aviation industry.

-Mass production of glass strands was discovered in 1932 when Games Slayter, a researcher at Owens-Illinois accidentally directed a jet of compressed air at a stream of molten glass and produced fibres.
+Mass production of glass strands was discovered in 1932, when Games Slayter, a researcher at Owens-Illinois accidentally directed a jet of compressed air at a stream of molten glass and produced fibres.
 A patent for this method of producing glass wool was first applied for in 1933.

 Owens joined with the Corning company in 1935 and the method was adapted by Owens Corning to produce its patented "fibreglas" (one "s") in 1936.
 Originally, fibreglas was a glass wool with fibres entrapping a great deal of gas, making it useful as an insulator, especially at high temperatures.

 A suitable resin for combining the "fibreglas" with a plastic to produce a composite material, was developed in 1936 by du Pont.
 The first ancestor of modern polyester resins is Cyanamid's resin of 1942.
 Peroxide curing systems were used by then.
 With the combination of fibreglas and resin the gas content of the material was replaced by plastic.
 This reduced the insulation properties to values typical of the plastic, but now for the first time the composite showed great strength and promise as a structural and building material.
 Confusingly, many glass fibre composites continued to be called "fibreglass" (as a generic name) and the name was also used for the low-density glass wool product containing gas instead of plastic.